Skip to main content

 How Do Services Communicate?

-• Internally: FastAPI talks to Prefect via REST; Prefect coordinates with workers over HTTP; workers manage containers via the Docker Engine API.
+• Internally: FastAPI talks to Temporal via gRPC; Temporal coordinates with workers over gRPC; workers access MinIO via S3 API.
 All core services use pooled connections to PostgreSQL.

 How Is Security Enforced?

-• API Security: All endpoints require API keys, validate inputs, enforce rate limits, and log requests for auditing.
+• API Security: All endpoints validate inputs, enforce rate limits, and log requests for auditing.

 How Does FuzzForge Scale?

-• Horizontally: Add more Prefect workers to handle more workflows in parallel.
-Scale the database with read replicas and connection pooling.
+• Horizontally: Add more vertical workers to handle more workflows in parallel.
+Scale specific worker types based on demand.

-• Vertically: Adjust CPU and memory limits for containers and services as needed.
+• Vertically: Adjust CPU and memory limits for workers and adjust concurrent activity limits.

 Example Docker Compose scaling: